 “Acute care was defined as any acute hospital ward or unit (i.e. medical, respiratory, surgical, neurological or stroke units).
 Critical care was defined as intensive care units, with no limitation regarding intubation/ventilation times or the presence of tracheostomy in study participants.” p.2

 Nowadays, we have a few handfuls of dysphagia interventions.
-Did the authors look at every single manuever, strategy, exercise, and modality us clinicians have at our fingertips?
+Did the authors look at every single maneuver, strategy, exercise, and modality we clinicians have at our fingertips?

 “Nine interventions, including electrical and magnetic neurostimulation approaches and muscle strengthening treatments were identified.”

-Here’s the short list of what interventions in those 22 studies made the cut for their analysis (aka were basically good enough quality😉):
+Here’s the shortlist of what interventions in those 22 studies made the cut for their analysis and were basically good enough quality😉:

 - transcranial magnetic/direct current stimulation